-It appears that Choi does not understand the subtleties and nuances of the English language well enough to report on Trump’s comments or speeches.
+It appears that Choi does not understand the subtleties of the English language well enough to report on Trump’s comments or speeches.

-1) You don’t have to be ‘on trial’ to be accused and proven innocent.
-My neighbor can accuse me of theft, and another neighbor can admit to the robbery, thus absolving me and proving me innocent.
-No law court is involved.
-“Proof” is not confined to courtrooms.
+Firstly, one need not be ‘on trial’ to be accused and proven innocent.
+One neighbor might accuse me of theft while another neighbor admits to the robbery thus proving me innocent.
+No law court is involved because “proof” is not confined to courtrooms.

 Dave Choi calls himself ‘Choibboy,’ and his Twitter page shows him as a Korean boy of about nine or ten, attending some kind of school ceremony in South Korea.
 I assume he is an immigrant then, and that English is his second language.
 I guess his parents would speak fairly broken English.
 He says he was 18-years-old when the Iraq war started, which makes him about 33-years-old today.
 Yes, folks; another anti-Trump, immigrant millennial reporter.